rajneeshhajelanet-byte/Workshop/workshop_1.md

 | **Chroma** | Self-hosted, dev-friendly | Great for prototyping/local dev, less battle-tested at enterprise scale |
 | **Weaviate** | Self-hosted or managed, GraphQL API | Rich filtering/hybrid search, more operational overhead |

-**Your answer:** *"On PayerIQ I used Azure AI Search for both the vector index and hybrid (vector + keyword) retrieval, since it's natively integrated with Azure OpenAI and our document sources were already in SharePoint/Blob via Graph API.
+**Your answer:** *"On IQ I used Azure AI Search for both the vector index and hybrid (vector + keyword) retrieval, since it's natively integrated with Azure OpenAI and our document sources were already in SharePoint/Blob via Graph API.
 For a client without an Azure commitment, I'd evaluate FAISS or Weaviate for self-hosted control, or Pinecone if the team wants zero ops overhead."*

 **Hands-on lab (do this if you haven't):** build a tiny semantic search engine — load a handful of docs → chunk → embed → store in Chroma/FAISS → query.
 Even 30 minutes of doing this makes your RAG answers noticeably more concrete in interviews.